HypeCheck

 What It Doesn't Do

-No proof it reduces stress or fatigue on its own — all human data comes from blends with caffeine and other stimulants.
-No evidence from these studies it boosts immunity, improves athletic performance, or acts as a standalone adaptogen.
-Don't assume it's safe to combine with prescription drugs — it may interfere with how your body processes medications.
+No proof it reduces stress or fatigue on its own.
+No evidence from these studies it boosts athletic performance.
+No data showing it burns fat.
+Don't assume it's safe just because it's 'natural' — it may interfere with prescription drugs.

 Evidence-Based Benefits